 Looming childbirth comes with quite a few fears, and many pregnant people are nervous about the pain.
 But once you’ve wrapped your mind around the hurt that is to come, there's another big fear lurking in the delivery room: losing your shit on the birthing table — literally.

-One of the most common pieces of advice given to new moms who have not yet had the pleasure of squeezing a baby out of their vagina is to "push like you are pooping."
-That is to say that pushing as if you are having a bowel movement is going to help you get your baby out quickly.
-But of course, it may also have its intended effect — by causing you to poop while giving birth.
+One of the most common pieces of advice given to new parents who have not yet had the pleasure of squeezing a baby out of their vagina is to “push like you’re pooping.”
+In other words, pushing as if you’re having a bowel movement is going to help you get your baby out quickly.
+But, of course, it may also have its intended effect, causing you to poop while giving birth.

 Most birthing parents who are already nervous about a whole team of doctors and nurses hanging around looking at their vulva don't like this one bit.
 Many want to do everything they can to avoid this "side effect."
 And those fears (of embarrassment as well as pain) do matter; a 2012 Norwegian study published in BJOG: An International Journal of Obstetrics & Gynaecology found birth to be over an hour longer for women who were afraid of doing it.
-And, according to a 2013 study published in The Journal of Perinatal Education, fear of birth is associated with anxiety, longer labors, a higher likelihood of having epidural anesthesia, maternal preferences and requests for elective and emergency cesarean surgeries.
+According to a 2013 study published in the Journal of Perinatal Education, fear of birth is associated with anxiety, longer labors, a higher likelihood of having epidural anesthesia, maternal preferences and requests for elective and emergency cesarean surgeries.
 But do you really need to be afraid of pooping during birth?

 We asked skilled medical professionals to break down the burning question on every preggo’s mind: Is it possible to give birth without pooping — and does it matter?